Oil terminals in Ireland

 Oil terminals are a key component of the energy supply industry in Ireland which is extensively based on the import, production and distribution of refined petroleum products.
 Some crude oil is imported for processing at Ireland's only oil refinery.
+Because Ireland has limited fossil fuel resources, these oil terminals balance the energy supply of the country.

+Major oil terminals in Ireland are found at Bantry Bay, Dublin Port and Shannon Estuary.
+These terminals developed rapidly in the late 20th century.

 Background

 Oil terminals are key facilities for the import, export, storage, blending, transfer and distribution of oil and petroleum products.
 Terminals are located at coastal sites to facilitate the offloading and loading of coastal shipping.
 Most terminals have road tanker loading equipment for local distribution of products to industrial, commercial and domestic users.
 The products handled include petrol, diesel, jet kerosene, fuel oil and heating oil.

+History

+1960s - Early Development

+In the 1960s, many oil companies, like Gulf Oil, recognized Ireland as an important focal point location for transshipment because of how it is positioned with the Atlantic.

+1970s - Expansion

+Ireland began to quickly expand oil storage in the 1970 because of the high demand caused across the globe for energy products.
+This was caused by a lot of uncertainty with energy supplies.

+Also, this time period showed the importance of having enough storage and distribution capacity to maintain its contributions with the international market.

+1980’s - Investments

+Companies invested millions in order to upgrade Irish oil terminals.
+In 1984, the American energy company Chevron made a major investment of $60 million in order to restore a terminal that was damaged by a past accident.

 List of oil terminals in Ireland

-The table summarises details of the location and operation of the oil terminals in Ireland.
+The table summarizes details of the location and operation of the oil terminals in Ireland.